Below are the Delamere Forest Riding Club Rules.

 22. Club Dressage – When a combination has been awarded the annual points trophy for Intro Dressage then they are no longer eligible for this class (Winter and Summer are separate trophies).

-23. Junior and Senior members may compete at preliminary level till they have accumulated 35 points.
+23. Members may compete in the first prelim till they have accumulated 35 points; after that they may continue to compete in the second (open) prelim.
 Non-members who win twice must then compete HC.

 Points are awarded to members as, 6 points for 1st place, 5 points for 2nd etc. If there are less than 6 club members in a class, points will be awarded accordingly.